lengfei5/organoid_patterning/README.md

 # Neuronal tube organoid pattering

-There are two parts:
+There are two main parts:

+## Prepare the data to identify nodes, potential network topology, perturbation response in the RD system:
+- RNA-seq data and TM3 data
-## image analysis results
+- Downstream image analysis from Hannah's segmentation analysis

-## Turing reaction diffusion modeling
+## RD simulation